Skip to Content

 • Broken windows and doors

-A landlord must send the renter an itemized list of such damages, their estimated cost of repair, and the balance of the tenant’s security deposit.
-If the landlord doesn’t, then they forfeit the right to make any deductions from the security deposit.
+On or before the 30-day date, a landlord must send the tenants an itemized list of such damages, their estimated cost of repair, and the balance of the tenant’s security deposit.
+If the landlord fails to do so, then they forfeit the right to make any deductions from the security deposit.

 The landlord may also need to pay for the financial loss the tenant has suffered in his or her efforts to recover the deposit from the landlord.